 Summary: One cause of our America’s increasing paranoia are the persistent exaggerations of threats by our experts.
 This is another article in our efforts to help readers become better consumers of news.
-It combines material from two previous posts, here and here.

 An important role of geopolitical experts is to exaggerate threats to the US.
 Failure to do so results in marginalization, being regarded as unserious.
 Exiled from conferences, denied exposure in the mainstream media, no longer consulted by politicians.
 Only the strongest reputation can survive, like Andrew Bacevich’s.
 On the other hand, As the Team B exercise proved, gross overestimates leads to career success (for more about Team B, see “Team B: The trillion-dollar experiment” and “Team B Strategic Objectives Panel“).